gragland/subatomic/README.md

 * You need to do do css animations with `@keyframes`
 * Component has a lot of hover styles and props like `hoverPlaceholderColor` are getting unwieldy
 * Cases where you need more advanced media queries (such as using both min and max width in one rule)
-* You'd rather just use Subatomic for spacing and layout components
+* You'd rather just use subatomic for spacing and layout components

 ## 💡 Inspiration